Nic30/hwtHls/README.md

 ### Current state

-* This library is in alpha phase.
+* This library is in an alpha phase.
 * You can try it online at [![Binder](https://mybinder.org/badge_logo.svg)](https://notebooks.gesis.org/binder/v2/gh/Nic30/hwtHls/HEAD) (From jupyterlab you can also run examples in tests.)

 * Features